VietKhoaNguyen/Final-Project/README.md

 Top-10
 ```

-This metric is important because real systems usually limit the number of login attempts.

-For example, if a system allows only 3 attempts, then Top-3 success rate is more meaningful than full brute-force success.

 ---

 ## Experimental Workflow

 The experiment follows this workflow:

-1. The user selects the model type.
+1. The user selects the run mode and model type.
-2. The system generates PINs.
+2. The system generates PINs using the selected model.
-3. The system computes the frequency table.
+3. The system computes the frequency table and saves it to CSV.
-4. The system computes entropy and guessability metrics.
+4. The system computes Shannon entropy, min-entropy, and expected guesses.
-5. The system runs attack simulations.
+5. The system runs all four attack simulations.
-6. The system computes Top-k success rates.
+6. The system computes Top-k success rates for k = 1, 3, 5, 10.
-7. The system saves CSV summaries.
+7. The system saves per-model and combined summary CSV files.
-8. The system generates plots.
+8. The system generates all plots and saves them to the `results` folder.
 9. The system runs the weak PIN blacklisting defense study.
-10. The system saves defense results and defense plots.
+10. The system saves defense results and the defense plot.

 ---